 February was officially recognized as Black History Month by the US government in 1976 as part of the US bicentennial, although its beginnings date to the establishment of Negro History Week in 1926.
-It’s a month to remember important events and people in African-American history.
-We’ve selected five inspiring authors to read during Black History Month as a remembrance of the great contributions of African-Americans who achieved literary acclaim.
+It’s a month to remember important events and people in Black history.
+We’ve selected five inspiring authors to read during Black History Month as a remembrance of the great contributions of Black writers who achieved literary acclaim.

 1 Maya Angelou (1928–2014) was a prolific author and civil rights activist.
 Her memoir, I Know Why the Caged Bird Sings, follows her journey from childhood in the south to womanhood in San Francisco and explores how love, strength, and reading the works of great authors keeps her free.